-In 1932, George Gallup's mother-in-law ran for public office in Iowa.
-She was running against a popular incumbent, and everyoneÑexcept her sonÑthought she would lose.
+In 1932, George Gallup’s mother-in-law ran for public office in Iowa.
+She was running against a popular incumbent, and no one expected her to win, except her son-in-law.
 He polled her constituency, told her she could win, and gave her some advice.
 Hers was only the first of many elections he predicted correctly.

 Polling organizations now play an important role in American politics, measuring public opinion with their precise methods.